thingsboard/thingsboard.github.io/docs/paas/user-guide/ui/devices.md

 attributes:
     0:
         image: /images/user-guide/ui/devices/pe/device-attributes-1-pe.png
         title: 'This tab displays the client, server, and shared attributes of the device.
-For example, serial number, model, firmware version.'
+For example, serial number, model, and firmware version.'

 telemetry:
     0: